I don't experience time the way you probably do.

 I decided to mess with him and tell him something "profound" to see how'd he'd react.
 Not coming up with anything deeper to say, I told him, "We aren't in time, time is in us."

 It worked and he took the bait.
 "Holy shit, you're right," he said, and began scribbling some more in his notepad.
-While this was happening, Krug himself was on stage but a few feet away finishing the setup of his equipment before his set.
+While this was happening, Krug himself was on stage but a few feet away putting the finishing touches on his equipment setup before his show.
 He noticed the intense young man's reaction, and asked him what I had just told him.

 "We aren't in time, time is in us," the young man told Krug.